Skip to content

 ]

-Renaming individual keys of a Struct
+Renaming individual fields of a Struct

 struct.rename_fields